 In accordance with Governmental Accounting Standards Board (GASB) Statement No. 65, Items Previously Reported as Assets and Liabilities, deferred outflows and inflows of resources are reported separately from assets and liabilities.
 BCAD has six items that qualify for reporting as deferred outflows and inflows of resources.
-The first item relates to a loss on refunding from a bond refunding in fiscal year 2015, offset by a gain on refunding from a bond refunding during fiscal year 2017 that is reported as a deferred outflow of resources.
-There are two new items in fiscal year 2020 relating to a loss on refunding from a bond refunding and a loss on refunding from a bond advance refunding.
+The first item relates to a loss on refunding from a bond refunding in fiscal year 2015, and a gain on refunding from a bond refunding during fiscal year 2017 that is reported as a deferred outflow of resources.
 Due to the advance refunding affecting various series, prior deferred amounts have been affected.
 There was an overall increase in the deferred amount during fiscal year 2020 due to this bond refunding and bond advance refunding.
 The fourth item relates to deferred variances according to GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
 These deferred variances can occur due to actuarial assumptions that differ between the actual pension plan experience and the original actuarial assumed rates.
 Differences can result from, among others, earnings on investments, changes in assumptions, and other experience gains or losses.
 A variance represents a gain or a loss, shown as deferred inflows of resources or deferred outflows of resources, respectively, in the statements of net position.
 These deferred outflows and inflows are amortized in accordance with the provisions of GASB Statement No. 68.
 Furthermore, employer contributions subsequent to the measurement date of the net pension liability are required to be reported as deferred outflows of resources.
-Deferred outflows on pensions increase \$0.8 million in fiscal year 2022 compared to fiscal year 2021 and the level of deferred inflows on pensions decreased by \$18.8 million during the same period.
+Deferred outflows on pensions decreased \$1.1 million in fiscal year 2023 compared to fiscal year 2022 and the level of deferred inflows on pensions decreased by \$0.3 million during the same period.
 The fifth item relates to deferred variances according to GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 This statement establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures for other postemployment benefits (OPEB).
-Deferred outflows on OPEB are \$469,000 and \$534,000 in fiscal years 2022 and 2021 respectively, and deferred inflows on OPEB are \$1.3 million and \$170,000 in fiscal years 2022 and 2021 respectively.
-The sixth item, new for fiscal year 2022, relates to GASB Statement No. 87, where the deferred inflow should be measured as the value of lease receivable at the commencement of the lease term that relates to future periods, and is \$419,000.
+Deferred outflows on OPEB are \$472,000 and \$469,000 in fiscal years 2023 and 2022 respectively, and deferred inflows on OPEB are \$1.3 million in each of fiscal years 2023 and 2022 respectively.
+The sixth item relates to the deferred variances according to GASB Statement No. 87, Leases, where the deferred inflow should be measured as the value of lease receivable at the commencement of the lease term that relates to future periods, and is \$366.0 million in fiscal year 2023 compared to \$418.9 million in fiscal year 2022.

-Current liabilities at September 30, 2022, are \$229.5 million representing a decrease of \$4.7 million, or 2.0%, over the prior year.
-This is attributable to a decrease in accrued liabilities as well as accounts payable.
+Current liabilities at September 30, 2023, are \$270.4 million representing an increase of \$41.0 million, or 17.9%, over the prior year.
+This is attributable to an increase in unearned revenue, deposits, and revenue bonds payable partially offset by a decrease in accounts payable.

-Noncurrent liabilities decreased by \$91.5 million, or 3.7%, during fiscal year 2022 mainly due to the repayment of bond principal.
+Noncurrent liabilities decreased by \$99.9 million, or 4.2%, during fiscal year 2023 compared to fiscal year 2022 mainly due to the repayment of bond principal.

-At September 30, 2022, there are \$174.0 million in unamortized bond premiums, net of unamortized bond discounts, primarily from the new money issues in fiscal years 2012, 2013, 2015, 2017 and 2019, and the refunding issues in fiscal years 2012, 2015 and 2019.
-At September 30, 2021, there were \$190.1 million in unamortized bond premiums, net of unamortized bond discounts.
+At September 30, 2023, there are \$159.1 million in unamortized bond premiums, net of unamortized bond discounts, primarily from the new money issues in fiscal years 2012, 2013, 2015, 2017 and 2019, and the refunding issues in fiscal years 2012, 2015 and 2019.
+At September 30, 2022, there were \$174.0 million in unamortized bond premiums, net of unamortized bond discounts.